 After you have received a diagnosis and begun treatment for your injury, contact an experienced personal injury attorney to discuss your legal rights.
 You will need to provide evidence to support your claim.
 This evidence can include documentation of your medical treatment, photographs of your injury and the hazard that caused it, and testimony from witnesses who saw your accident take place.

 Do not wait to get started on your personal injury claim.
 In Massachusetts, the statute of limitations for personal injury claims is three years from the date of the accident.
 This means that once three years passes after an accident, you are no longer entitled to seek monetary compensation for your damages.

 Fall and winter pose certain injury risks that are not as apparent in the warmer months.
 Do not allow your injury fears to prevent you from enjoying all that a New England autumn has to offer.
 In many cases, you can avoid an injury by simply taking a few safety precautions.

 You can never completely eliminate your risk of being injured.
 If you are hurt in a slip or fall accident, seek medical attention immediately.
 The sooner you receive adequate treatment for your injury, the better chance you have of making a full recovery.
 If your accident occurred because of another party’s negligence, the next step is to contact an experienced Massachusetts slip and fall lawyer to discuss the possibility of filing a personal injury claim..

-Contact our team of experienced slip and fall accident lawyers at Kelly & Associates Injury Lawyers today for your free legal consultation.
+Contact our team of experienced slip and fall accident lawyers at Michael Kelly Injury Lawyers today for your free legal consultation.
 Our injury attorneys in Boston can examine all of your case’s details to determine whether you have grounds for a personal injury claim and if so, provide you with the legal guidance and representation you need to get the money you deserve.